-They are best eaten raw or cooked and are rich in protein, iron, magnesium and vitamin B and E. Additionally, they have heart-healthy fatty acids, omega-6 and omega-9.
-Hazelnuts have a high presence of fibre and act as antioxidants containing proanthocyanidins which have been scientifically proven to fight cancer.
+They are best eaten raw or cooked and are rich in protein, iron, magnesium, and vitamin B and E. Additionally, they have heart-healthy fatty acids, omega-6, and omega-9.
+Hazelnuts have a high presence of fiber and act as antioxidants containing proanthocyanidins which have been scientifically proven to fight cancer.

-You can opt to roast them and include them in your breakfast choices, salads, pasta dishes, smoothies and make a paste out of them and use them to your liking.
+You can opt to roast them and include them in your breakfast choices, salads, pasta dishes, or smoothies, and make a paste out of them and use them to your liking.
 There are various recipes on the internet on how best to use them to make delicious meals.

-Hazelnut is crushed to produce oil used in paints, cosmetics, hair products, combined with other oils to make oils used in salad dressings, massage oils, skincare products and aromatherapy oils.
+Hazelnut is crushed to produce an oil used in paints, cosmetics, and hair products, combined with other oils to make oils used in salad dressings, massage oils, skincare products, and aromatherapy oils.